sebsebsebsebtimes4/PowerBI-Reports/README.md

 # PowerBI-Reports, Model, Measures

 ## Vendor Score Card
-Vendor Score card is an index to provide information of vendors ranking for our sourcing team.
-It combines different data source then calculated the scores for different departments.
+The Vendor Score Card is an index that provides information on vendor rankings for our sourcing team.
+It combines different data sources and calculates scores for various departments.
-Users just need to search the vendor name then other information will updated and calculate across the tabs.
+Users only need to search for the vendor name, and the other information will be updated and calculated across the tabs.
 -

 ![alt text](vsc1.png)